 What are the biggest challenges?

 Physical health challenges for autistic individuals are linked with the quality of health care they receive.
 Specifically, the complexities of autism and co-occurring conditions makes it difficult to diagnose and monitor the health of autistic individuals.
 The six areas identified by the AIR-P network (primary care & health care services, community-based lifestyle interventions, health care transitions, sexual, gender & reproductive health, neurology and genetics) represent the gaps in our current understanding of the life course health development of autistic individuals.

 What is the role of AIR-P in advancing autism physical health research?

-The AIR-P Research Network will support innovative life course intervention research that promotes optimal health and well-being of autistic individuals across the lifespan.
-The network will support cross-cutting research priorities such as implementing neurodiversity-oriented care, facilitating developmental transitions, and addressing health disparities.
+The AIR-P Research Network supports innovative life course intervention research that promotes optimal health and well-being of autistic individuals across the lifespan.
+The network supports cross-cutting research priorities such as implementing neurodiversity-oriented care, facilitating developmental transitions, and addressing health disparities.
 Objectives include conducting ongoing assessments to identify the needs, experiences, and priorities of autistic individuals and their families and translating research to policy and practice.
-The AIR-P research agenda—described in detail on our node pages– will be revised and updated as research continues to advance and the Network continues to expand.
+The AIR-P research agenda—described in detail on our node pages– continues to be revised and updated as research continues to advance and the Network continues to expand.